 Toggle: English / Spanish

-Neurosyphilis is an infection of the brain or spinal cord.
-It usually occurs in persons who have had untreated syphilis for many years.
+Neurosyphilis is a bacterial infection of the brain or spinal cord.
+It usually occurs in people who have had untreated syphilis for many years.

 There are four different forms of neurosyphilis:

 Symptoms usually affect the nervous system.
 Depending on the form of neurosyphilis, symptoms may include any of the following:

 - Abnormal walk (gait), or unable to walk

 - Numbness in the toes, feet, or legs

 - Problems with thinking, such as confusion or poor concentration